The African Church: Establishment and structure

 The Church runs several schools, two hospitals and some social centers and development projects.
 It publishes a guide for daily Bible reading (in English and Yoruba).
 The Church is widely popular in major cities outside Lagos, especially in Oyo, Ijebu, Ekiti, Ondo, Osun, Kwara, Kogi, Akwa Ibom, Cross River, Rivers, Benue and other areas.
 The Church is headquartered in Lagos, Lagos State; participates in the activities of the Christian Association of Nigeria and World Council of Churches.

 Doctrine

-The World Council of Churches enunciates the doctrine of the church as follows on its website.
+The World Council of Churches (WCC) describes the doctrine of the church as follows on its website.

 In its doctrine and liturgy The African Church has remained close to the Anglican tradition.
 Its mission statement reads:

 The African Church receives and accepts the Bible as the standard of its faith.
 She also accepts the Old Testament and the New Testament as being canonical, and sufficient for salvation.
 She accepts and believes in the Fatherhood of God and the Holy Trinity.

 The church practices the sacraments of baptism and holy communion.